Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 - Working hours: weekly hours and working days.

-- Vacation: statutory 4 weeks, 5 weeks for employees under 20 (Art.
+- Vacation: the statutory 4 weeks, or 5 weeks for employees under 20 (Art.
 329a CO).

 - Notice period: 1 month in the first year, 2 months from the second year (NAV Hauswirtschaft).

-- Probation: maximum 3 months if agreed.
+- Probation: up to 3 months if agreed.

 Tax Deductions for Household Help

-| Canton / Federal | Max.
-Deduction 2026 | Requirement |
+| Canton / Federal | Max. deduction 2026 | Requirement |

 |---|---|---|